Annual Consumer Information Notice

 Athletic Program Participation and Financial Support

-The annual Equity in Athletics Disclosure Act Report that contains participation rates, financial support, and other information on men’s and women’s intercollegiate athletic programs is available from the Athletic Director, West Plains Civic Center, Room 202, Missouri State University-West Plains, 127 Jefferson Ave., West Plains, MO 65775, (417) 255-7990.
-Information can also be located on the athletic webpage > Inside Athletics > Equity in Athletics.
+The annual Equity in Athletics Disclosure Act Report that contains participation rates, financial support, and other information on men’s and women’s intercollegiate athletic programs is available from the Athletic Director, Champion Hall, Missouri State University-West Plains, 401 Trish Knight Street, West Plains, MO 65775, (417) 255-7990.
+Information can also be located on the athletic webpage > Inside Athletics > EA Data Analysis.

 Graduation Rates for Student Athletes